fugue-project/tutorials/index.md

 pip install fugue[spark]
 ```

 If Spark, Dask, or Ray are already installed on your machine, Fugue will be able to detect it.
+Spark requires Java to be installed separately.

 ## Running the Code